jessepav/lacygoill-wiki-backup/vim/folding.md

     :setl fdm=expr | exe 'norm! zx' | setl fdm=manual

 Note that in both commands, the folds get recomputed, which is why you can close the new  third fold by  pressing `zc`.
+But  `zx` makes Vim  apply `'foldlevel'` which does not preserve the state of the folds.

 Also,  this  works  because  evaluating  any  fold-related  function  makes  Vim recompute all folds; it has to, so that the function can give a correct value.